EmergentOrganization/webgl-game-of-life/README.md

 Intended to be run locally - open index.html in a browser.

-4GB+ RAM reccommended.
-Best used with a powerful GPU for WebGL shaders and a good CPU for exporting/dowloading large amounts of image data.
+4GB+ RAM recommended.
+Best used with a powerful GPU for WebGL shaders and a good CPU for exporting/downloading large amounts of image data.

 This application loads source images (*.png) from the '/Seeds' folder in sequence: 'image000000.png', 'image000001.png' ...